whitingjp/ggj16/src/ritual.md

 Setup
 -----

 Take your deck of cards.
-Take all the clubs and move them to a seperate pile.
+Remove all the clubs, these make up the Creation deck.
+The rest of the cards make up the Maturation deck.

 Shuffle both decks.
-Remove 8 cards from the larger, mixed deck, insert a Joker card, and shuffle them.
-Place these 9 cards at the bottom of the larger mixed deck.
+Remove eight cards from the Maturation deck, shuffle the Joker in with these.
+Place them all at the bottom of the Maturation deck.

 Creation
 --------

+First you need to establish an initial ritual, don't worry about getting this bit 'right', it will change as you play.

+Create your ritual in three steps.
+In each step you will draw a Creation card and add two contrasting parts to the ritual.
+The parts you add could be vocal, physical, symbolic, a combination of the above, or something completely different.
+Ideally the parts will relate to the theme in some way, and will be appropriate for the timescale of your occasion.

+For each phase:
+	* A player draws a card from the smaller Creation Deck.
+	* They look up the in the Creation table below and read it's text aloud.
+	* The first player that thinks of two elements to add to the ritual that suit the contrast described.

 Draw a card from the top and look up the meaning associated with that card in the bootstrap table.
 Read the meaning aloud to all the players.
 The first part of a ritual described by a player that is consitent with the meaning is added to the ritual.
 Repeat this process two more times so that a total of three meanings from the boot strap table have been incorporated into the ritual.